jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-03.md

 Friends didn't do that.
 Players didn't dedicate goals to Just Friends while their girlfriends watched from across the arena.

 Her phone buzzed.
-Text from an unknown number: *This is Jordan.
-Maya gave me your number.
-We need to talk after the game.
-About Ethan.
-Don't worry, it's not bad.
-Just... we should talk.*
+Text from an unknown number: *this is jordan*

+*maya gave me your number*

+*we need to talk after the game*

+*about ethan*

+*dont worry its not bad*

+*just... we should talk*

 Sophia stared at the message, anxiety spiking.
 What did Jordan want to talk about?
 How much had he noticed?
 How much did everyone notice?

+She opened Instagram, immediately regretting it.
+Three people had already tagged her in Stories—clips of Ethan's goal, his point, her reaction.
+The comments were starting: heart emojis, ship names, speculation.
+Her notifications were climbing by the second.

 The third period was scoreless—both teams exhausted, playing defensive.
-Westwood won 3-2, Ethan's goal proving to be the game winner.
+St. Paul's won 3-2, Ethan's goal proving to be the game winner.
 As the final buzzer sounded, Sophia felt relief and dread in equal measure.

 "Okay," Maya said, gathering their candy debris.
 "Post-game tradition: we wait for them to change, then group outing to Stella's Diner.
 You ready?"